rclone/rclone/MANUAL.md

   * `--dedupe-mode newest` - removes identical files then keeps the newest one.
   * `--dedupe-mode oldest` - removes identical files then keeps the oldest one.
   * `--dedupe-mode largest` - removes identical files then keeps the largest one.
+  * `--dedupe-mode smallest` - removes identical files then keeps the smallest one.
   * `--dedupe-mode rename` - removes identical files then renames the rest to be different.

 For example to rename all the identically named photos in your Google Photos directory, do